a. Type of Filing: Notice of Intent to File License Application and Commencing Licensing Proceeding.

 k.
 With this notice, we are initiating informal consultation with: (a) The U.S. Fish and Wildlife Service and/or NOAA Fisheries under section 7 of the Endangered Species Act and the joint agency regulations thereunder at 50 CFR Part 402; and (b) the State Historic Preservation Officer, as required by section 106, National Historical Preservation Act, and the implementing regulations of the Advisory Council on Historic Preservation at 36 CFR 800.2.

 l.
-With this notice, we are designating Fairlawn Hydroelectric Company, LLC as the Commission's non-federal representative for carrying out informal consultation, pursuant to Section 7 of the Endangered Species Act and section 106 of the National Historic Preservation Act.
+With this notice, we are designating Tygart, LLC as the Commission's non-Federal representative for carrying out informal consultation, pursuant to Section 7 of the Endangered Species Act, and Section 106 of the National Historic Preservation Act.

 m.
-Fairlawn Hydroelectric Company, LLC filed a Pre-Application Document (PAD; including a proposed process plan and schedule) with the Commission, pursuant to 18 CFR 5.6 of the Commission's regulations.
-The Commission issued the scoping document for the proposed Jennings Randolph Project on May 19, 2008.
+Tygart, LLC filed a Pre-Application Document (PAD, including a proposed process plan and schedule) with the Commission pursuant to 18 CFR 5.6 of the Commission's regulations.
+The Commission will issue the Scoping Document for the proposed Tygart Project on or about February 20, 2009.

 n.
 A copy of the PAD and the scoping document are available for review at the Commission in the Public Reference Room or may be viewed on the Commission's Web site (http://www.ferc.gov), using the “eLibrary” link.
 Enter the docket number, excluding the last three digits in the docket number field to access the document.
 For assistance, contact FERC Online Support at FERCOnlineSupport@ferc.gov or toll free at 1-866-208-3676, or for TTY, (202) 502-8659.
 A copy is also available for inspection and reproduction at the address in paragraph h.